USC Athletics honors the best of fall and spring 2016 seasons along with 2015-16 and 2016-17 winter sports.

-Devon Wills enters her first season as USC's defensive coordinator and assistant coach.
-She was previously an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
-She will work specifically with the Trojan defense and goaltenders.
+Devon Wills enters her fifth season (2017) at USC and her second as the Trojans’ associate head coach.
+Wills previously served three seasons (2013-15) as an assistant coach, defensive coordinator, and recruiting coordinator for the Women of Troy.
+Before her arrival, Wills was an assistant at Denver for two years (2010-11): a volunteer assistant in 2010 and a full-time assistant in 2011.
+She works specifically with the Trojan defense and goaltenders.

 Prior to landing in the MPSF, Wills was an assistant for two years (2007-08) at her alma mater Dartmouth.
 There, she served as the defensive coordinator and recruiting coordinator.
 She founded the Dartmouth Winter Lacrosse Camp and was co-director of the Classic Elite Lacrosse Camps.